JohnScience/wasm_extra/README.md

 ![side-by-side comparison of the macro and the function](https://i.imgur.com/Bjy4bcV.png)

-In the expanded code, the event target appears only on line 16, whereas in the macro it's the very first argument, which then followed by the event name, then "closure prologue", and - lastly - the closure itself.
+In the expanded code, the event target (`open_files_btn`) appears only on line 16, whereas in the macro it's the very first argument, which then followed by the event name, then the "closure prologue", and - lastly - the closure itself.

 "Closure prologue" is a stipulative term for the code that is executed before the closure itself.
 It's useful for